How to block (defederate) a server on Mastodon

 ⚠️ WARNING: Some relays are better moderated than others.
 Some relays may contain content that breaks your own server’s rules, or may even be illegal in your country.
 It’s really important to check what kind of content a relay contains before you connect your own server to it.
 Relays are usually based on specific servers, so you can see such a relay’s content by browsing its server’s Federated feed and reading that server’s rules.

-Also, bear in mind large and general relays may fill your server with content that you mostly aren’t interested in, and use up lots of resources at the same time.
+⚠️ ANOTHER WARNING: Bear in mind general relays may fill your server with content that you mostly aren’t interested in, and use up lots of resources at the same time.
 Smaller, more specific relays may be much better suited to your server’s resources.
+See the FediBuzz section below for subscribing to topic-specific relays.

 FediBuzz Relay: Custom relays on specific topics